worldbank/CityScan/raster_processing/README.md

 ## 02_urban_change

+The preference is to use the WSF-evolution dataset.
+This dataset will be provided by the project lead.
+WSF-evolution outlines the growth of settlements extent globally at 30m spatial resolution and high temporal frequency from 1985 to 2015.
+This file should be saved within the global_data_sets folder, within the 02_urban_change folder.

+If WSF-evolution is not available then GHS-built will be used.
 GHS-BUILT data contains a multitemporal information layer on built-up presence as derived from Landsat image collections (GLS1975, GLS1990, GLS2000, and ad-hoc Landsat 8 collection 2013/2014).
 Go to the download page (https://ghsl.jrc.ec.europa.eu/download.php?ds=bu) and download the global dataset.
 They now have the option to download tiles, so you can try just downloading a tile that covers your AOI as well.
 Choose the Multitemporal, 30m resolution, and Mercator projected dataset.
 This file should be saved within the global_data_sets folder, within the 02_urban_change folder.

 ## 03_landcover